 Instruments for the measurement of electrical resistivity and the magnetic susceptibility of the soil were used, as well as a ground penetrating radar.

-At least 13 streets of E-W and N-S orientation were identified, along with three cross-roads and parts of buildings and complexes which belonged to the residential quarters of the ancient city.
+At least 13 streets of east-west and north-south orientation were identified, along with three cross-roads and parts of buildings and complexes which belonged to the residential quarters of the ancient city.
 Of particular importance are the results of the geophysical prospections in tracts directly to the east and the north of the ancient agora, where the identification of streets helps us to determine the extent and size of the agora, which was hitherto unknown.
-In addition, GPR prospection showed that the layers of the Hellenistic and Roman periods lie at an average depth of 0.7 - 1.3 m, which is verified by excavations conducted on the plateau.
+In addition, GPR prospection showed that the layers of the Hellenistic and Roman periods lie at an average depth of 0.7 to 1.3 m, which is verified by excavations conducted on the plateau.

-Thanks to the combined efforts of the University of York and the Institute of Mediterranean Studies with their geophysical prospections, as well as to the location and mapping of in-situ architectural remains visible on the surface we are now in a position to reconstruct the ancient city grid, which was made out of squares some 69 m of a side.
+Thanks to the combined efforts of the University of York and the Institute of Mediterranean Studies with their geophysical prospections, as well as to the location and mapping of in situ architectural remains visible on the surface, we are now in a position to reconstruct the ancient city grid, which was made out of squares some 69 m of a side.